BilalTalha/SIP-17/README.md

-ISD: Industry Synthetic Dataset for Part Classification Introduction
+I# ISD: Industry Synthetic Dataset for Part Classification

+## Abstract
-Deep neural networks have shown outstanding performance in automatic industrial part classification.
-However, training these networks typically requires a large amount of real-world data, which is time-consuming, laborious, and expensive to collect.
-A potential solution to this problem is to use synthetic data for training.
-However, synthetic data introduces a domain gap that degrades the performance when tested in real environments.
-To address this issue, we introduce a new dataset, ISD: Industry Synthetic Dataset, for the Sim2Real challenge in industrial part classification.
+Deep neural networks, with their outperformance, can provide a robust solution for automatic industrial part classification.
+One drawback of these networks is that they require a large amount of data which is a laborious, time-consuming, and costly process.
+An alternative is to use synthetic data for training.
+Synthetic data introduce a domain gap that degrades the performance when tested in real environments.
+In this paper, we introduce a new dataset, ISD: Industry Synthetic Dataset, for the Sim2Real challenge in industrial part classification.
 This dataset contains synthetic and real images from multi-domain industrial scenarios.
+We then evaluate the baseline performance of our dataset with different SOTA supervised and self-supervised neural networks.
+Our dataset is available at https://dafd.com.

-Dataset
+## Dataset
 We assume your data is structured with the following format:

-Data
+Data/
-├── train
+├── train/
-│   ├── class1
+│ ├── class1/
 │ │ ├── image1.jpg
 │ │ ├── image2.jpg
 │ │ └── ...
-│   ├── class2
+│ ├── class2/
 │ │ ├── image1.jpg
 │ │ ├── image2.jpg
 │ │ └── ...
 │ └── ...
-├── val
+├── val/
-│   ├── class1
+│ ├── class1/
 │ │ ├── image1.jpg
 │ │ ├── image2.jpg
 │ │ └── ...
-│   ├── class2
+│ ├── class2/
 │ │ ├── image1.jpg
 │ │ ├── image2.jpg
 │ │ └── ...
 │ └── ...
-└── test
+└── test/
-    ├── class1
+├── class1/
 │ ├── image1.jpg
 │ ├── image2.jpg
 │ └── ...
-    ├── class2
+├── class2/
 │ ├── image1.jpg
 │ ├── image2.jpg
 │ └── ...
 └── ...

-wandb login
-Install and login to wandb:

-Copy code
-pip install wandb
-wandb login
+To use the dataset, please download it from https://dafd.com and structure your data in the above format.

-Training
+## Training
-Please run the following command to do transfer learning on your custom data:

-css
-Copy code
+To train a model, please run the following command:

-python ConvNeXt_train.py --data_path /path/to/Data --output_dir "/path/to/checkpoint.pth"
+python train.py --data_path /path/to/Data --output_dir "/path/to/checkpoint.pth"

-Choose --output_dir as the path and name you want to choose for the weights file.
+Choose `--output_dir` as the path and name you want to choose for the weights file.

-Testing/Evaluation
+## Testing/Evaluation
-Run the following command according to your data and pre-trained weights:

-css
-Copy code
+To evaluate a model, please run the following command:

-python ConvNeXt_test.py --data_path /path/to/Data --weights "/path/to/checkpoint.pth"
+python test.py --data_path /path/to/Data --weights "/path/to/checkpoint.pth"

-Choose --weights as the path to the saved weights file.
-Note that you should put test images in a folder with the name 'val'.
+Choose `--weights` as the path to the saved weights file.
+Note: put test images in a folder named 'val'.

-Credits & How to cite
+## Credits & How to Cite
-If you use our dataset or code, please cite our paper:
+If you use this dataset in your research, please cite our paper:

-csharp
-Copy code
-[insert citation here]
+[Paper citation information here]

-License
+## License
-This project is licensed under the [insert license here] license.
+This project is licensed under the [license name] License - see the LICENSE.md file for details.